aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

         ha_ipv4_pool: 10.10.10.0/24 # (2)!
 ```

-1. Select the interface for HA, it can either be a way to select ONE interface for Direct HA, or to filter some of the uplink HA interfaces.
+1. Select the interface for HA, it can either be a way to select one or more interface(s) for Direct HA, or to filter some of the uplink HA interfaces.
 2. Prefix to use to allocate the IP address for the direct HA link.

 !!! warning

+    For direct HA, AVD will configure a port-channel by default.
-    Only one interface can be used for Direct HA today in AVD.
+    If only one interface is used for Direct HA, it is possible to disable the
+    port-channel creation using `wan_ha.use_port_channel_for_direct_ha: False`.

+    It is *not* possible to use multiple direct HA links while disabling the port-channel.

 From a configuration standpoint: